Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 ---
 # Who's it from?
+The `from` line of your email should be the first place you look when you're trying to catch a scammer.
+---

 Very Risky       | Less Risky
 -----------------|------------------
 Friends & family you haven't spoken with in a long time. | Friends and family you regularly speak with.